Across centuries and continents

 The basic difference between Parts I and II is that Part I concentrates on breadth of historical understanding and Part II on depth.
 Throughout the course there is ample scope for you to pursue your personal interests and experiment with different historical approaches.
 Specialist papers allow you to work with a variety of source materials: in the past few years, these have included music, art, cartoons, other visual images, and coins.
 At the end of Part I, students sit five three-hour written papers; one-year Part II students also take five papers (unless they write a dissertation).
 The Part I Themes and Sources Long Essay and a Part II Long Essay and Dissertation ensure that you have the opportunity to be assessed on work done outside the examination room.

-The flexibility of the History Tripos, and the fact that some Part II options are shared with faculties such as Social and Political Sciences (SPS) and Classics, means that few students wish to transfer out after Part I. Law and History of Art are favourites among those who do transfer.
-About ten people each year take a two-year Part II in History, usually after a one-year Part I in subjects such as SPS or Economics.
+The flexibility of the History Tripos, and the fact that some Part II options are shared with faculties such as Human, Social and Political Sciences (HSPS) and Classics, mean that few students wish to transfer out after Part I. Law and History of Art are favourites among those who do transfer.
+A very small number of students each year take a two-year Part II in History, having completed Part I in another subject, such as English or Economics.